Last Updated on

 Who's this Dive Computer NOT for?

-The Cressi Leonardo doesn't have wireless air integration or a built in compass.
+The Cressi Leonardo doesn't have the option for wireless air integration or a built in compass.

 Cressi Leonardo versus Giotto - What extras do you get?

-The Cressi Giotto is priced around $100 above the Leonardo.
+The Cressi Giotto is priced around $100 above the Cressi Leonardo dive computer.
 It has all the same features as the Leonardo but comes with the ability to do decompression calculations.

 - 3 - Button Menu